-- FW_FEATURE_SUPPORTS_CSM_LEGACY_MODE (0x1) Without this bit, it is not possible to reboot to Windows installed on a drive with an EFI partition that is not the first partition on the disk. - FW_FEATURE_SUPPORTS_UEFI_WINDOWS_BOOT (0x20000000) Without this bit, it is not possible to reboot to Windows installed on a drive with an EFI partition that is the first partition on the disk. - FW_FEATURE_SUPPORTS_APFS (0x00080000) Without this bit, it is not possible to install macOS on an APFS disk.
+- FW_FEATURE_SUPPORTS_CSM_LEGACY_MODE (0x1) Without this bit, it is not possible to reboot to Windows installed on a drive with an EFI partition that is not the first partition on the disk. - FW_FEATURE_SUPPORTS_UEFI_WINDOWS_BOOT (0x20000000) Without this bit, it is not possible to reboot to Windows installed on a drive with an EFI partition that is the first partition on the disk. - 3.
+MaxBIOSVersion